robertzhidealx/trade-ml/README.md

 Slides: https://docs.google.com/presentation/d/1vWWM401cLiOVfWBdSuIutFDIxt2f0hfR-gOhiIhl52o/edit#slide=id.p

-Production Build: https://trade-ml.vercel.app.
-(Analystics page down due to an underlying JavaScript library issue, but works fine locally.
+Frontend deployment: https://trade-ml.vercel.app.
+(Analystics page down due to an issue with a third-party JavaScript library (ReCharts), but works just fine locally.
 See the [App](#app) section for details.)

 Team members and responsibilities:

-- Jiaxuan Zhang (jzhan239): data retrieval and shaping functions, database module (DB module), game module (Game module), the backend server (`app.ml` - Dream server and related functions), and the frontend web app (React, written in **Rescript**)
+- Jiaxuan Zhang (jzhan239): data retrieval and shaping functions, database module (`DB` module), game module (`Game` module), the backend server (`app.ml` - Dream server and related functions), and the frontend web app (React, written in **Rescript**)
 - Chuheng Hu (chu29): forecasting model (`./server/forecasting/model` files (data processing & training), Forecast module (loading & inference)), and the backend Visualization module and related Dream server function

 ## Structure

-This monorepo contains the code for both the frontend and backend of our game. `./app` contains code pertaining to the Rescript frontend, and `./server` contains code pertaining to the OCaml backend.
+This monorepo contains the code for both the frontend and backend of our game. `app` contains code pertaining to the Rescript frontend, and `server` contains code pertaining to the OCaml backend.

 ```
 .